WEEKLY ACTIONS

 VASHON2VOTERS: Postcard writing AND weekly actions — email Kathy

-BUILDING A PROGRESSIVE MAJORITY: Electing progressive candidates at all levels of government across the nation — email Kevin
+BUILD A PROGRESSIVE MAJORITY: Electing progressive candidates at all levels of government across the nation — email Kevin

-LEGISLATIVE ACCOUNTABILITY: Assuring elected officials pass and support policy which aligns and supports our values — email Kevin
+POLICY ACTION: Assuring elected officials pass and support policy which aligns and supports our values — email Kevin

 IMMIGRANT / REFUGEE RIGHTS: Policy and direct action to support immigrant and refugee families — email Jenna